temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 The `@WorkflowMethod` annotation has a `name` parameter, such as `@WorkflowMethod(name = "MyWorkflowType")`.
 It can be used to denote the [Workflow Type](/docs/concepts/what-is-a-workflow-type).
 If not set, the Workflow Type defaults to the short name of the Workflow interface.
 In the previous example, the Workflow Type defaults to `FileProcessingWorkflow`.
 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.
 This allows adding fields in a backward compatible manner.
-In the following Workflow interface example, the Workflow type is "NotifyUserAccounts".
+In the following Workflow interface example, the Workflow Type is "NotifyUserAccounts".

 ```java
   @WorkflowInterface